telvarost/InventoryTweaks-StationAPI/README.md

   * Adds ability to stop `Shift-Click` crafting when crafting result changes (default: true)

 ### Modern Minecraft Changes
+* Adds modern double `Left-Click` to fill empty cursor with picked up item (searches open inventory screen for the item to fill the cursor).
+* Adds `Shift + Click` to move armor onto player armor slots when in player inventory.
+* Adds `Shift + Click` to move items into and out of dispensers when in dispenser inventories.
+* Adds `Shift + Click` to move smeltable/fuel items into furnaces when furnace screen is open (same behavior as modern, logs will go into smelt slot rather than fuel slot).
 * Adds `Left-Click + Drag` mechanic to evenly distribute held items over empty slots/slots with the same item as in modern Minecraft.
 * Adds `Right-Click + Drag` mechanic to distribute one item from held items over empty slots/slots with the same item as in modern Minecraft.
 * `LCtrl + DROP_KEY` to drop a whole stack of items.